 6. Improve Your Guest Experience with Text Messaging

 Digital marketing is just one aspect of ensuring the success of your brand.
 Once you drive bookings, you need to make sure those guests have a smooth, enjoyable experience.
-33% of millennial travelers send a text every hour while on vacation, which makes it clear why leaders in the hospitality industry are using SMS to improve their customer experience.
+33% of millennial travelers send a text every hour while on vacation, which makes it clear why leaders in the hospitality industry are using hotel text messaging to improve their customer experience.
 By asking guests to provide their phone numbers and opt-in to messages, hotels can use texts to:

 - Provide automatic reminders for reservations